-- Scientific and/or Technical Merit of the Project; - Appropriateness of the Proposed Method or Approach; - Competency of Applicant's Personnel and Adequacy of Proposed Resources; and - Reasonableness and Appropriateness of the Proposed Budget. - Data Management Plan - Effectiveness of the Management Plan
+- Scientific and/or Technical Merit of the Project; - Appropriateness of the Proposed Method or Approach; - Competency of Applicant's Personnel and Adequacy of Proposed Resources; - Reasonableness and Appropriateness of the Proposed Budget; - Effectiveness of the Management Plan; and - Alignment with the Office of Nuclear Physics Mission and Priorities

-The evaluation process will also include program policy factors such as the relevance of the proposed research to the terms of the DOE National Laboratory Announcement and the agency's programmatic needs, the balance of activities within the program, and the utility of the proposed activities to the broader scientific community.
+The evaluation process will also include program policy factors, such as the relevance of the proposed research to the terms of the FOA, and the agency's programmatic needs.
 Note that external peer reviewers are selected with regard to both their scientific expertise and the absence of conflict-of-interest issues.
-Both Federal and non-Federal reviewers may be used, and submission of an proposal constitutes agreement that this is acceptable to the investigator(s) and the submitting institution.
+Both Federal and non-Federal reviewers may be used, and submission of an application constitutes agreement that this is acceptable to the investigator(s) and the submitting institution.